clubajax/base-component/README.md

 The benefit of `create.onDomReady` over `element.addEventListener` is that if the element is already in the `domready` state the callback will still fire.
 Also, the event listener is cleaned up under the hood, while using `element.addEventListener` leaves that up to you.

+## Event Handling

+create-element uses the [clubajax/on](https://github.com/clubajax/on) library to handle events.

 ## Plugins